runlikeforrestgump/emacs/README.md

 The minibuffer is special.
 Don't expect all the window commands to work in the minibuffer; for example, you cannot split the minibuffer.
 You also can't make the minibuffer the only remaining window and you cannot delete the minibuffer.

+Remember, each window is associated with one buffer.
+Instead of switching windows, you can switch buffers.
+Also, if you're already visiting a file in a buffer, then you can switch to that buffer by visiting the file again (<code>C-x C-f</code>): when you try visiting a file that is already in a buffer, then Emacs will switch to that buffer rather than opening a new buffer.

 <dl>
   <dt><dfn>
   C-x 2<br>